 When we talk about “HD today TV,” we’re referring to the high-definition television programs and channels that are currently broadcasting.
 High Definition (HD) simply means a higher resolution picture compared to standard definition (SD).
 Think of it as going from a blurry photograph to a sharp, detailed image.
 For television, this typically means a resolution of 1280×720 pixels (720p) or 1920×1080 pixels (1080i or 1080p).
 These higher resolutions deliver much sharper, clearer, and more vibrant images, making the viewing experience significantly more immersive.

 The “today” aspect emphasizes current programming.
 It’s about what’s available to watch now in high definition, not a specific product or service.
-It’s the live feed, the scheduled broadcast, the on-demand movie you can stream – all in that superior HD quality that has become the norm for most viewers.
+It’s the live feed, the scheduled broadcast, or the on-demand movie you can stream – all in that superior HD quality that has become the norm for most viewers.

 Finding Your HD Channels